kolhesamiksha/Hybrid-Search-RAG/README.md

 - **Prompt-Injestion** - For Production Usecase or public chatbots which uses LLM's, people faced issues of jailbreaking and prompt-injestion..
 Hence to add a Security layer to block hitting LLM and Hybrid-RAG system, develope a stratergy using Nemo Guardrails (avaialble in v0.1.1).
 - **Latency** - This is the Major issue i faced during the developement of complex systems, everytime when you hit the question the hybrid-rag with all local embedding downloading and llm api calls happen in the backend, hence Implemented caching for Local sparse-dense and llm calls, async codebase helps reducing latency and blocking for awaited independent tasks.
 - **Speech to text capability** - Speech to text model for real-time use of chatbot over voice input questions..
-- **Performance Tracking** - mlflow performance tracking can be developed
+- **Performance Tracking** - performance tracking by configuring parameters was harder to track and trace the effect of approaches used to reduce chain times of different components of hybrid-rag.
 - **Streamlit App response latency** - I compared the streamlit application, with Using Hybrid-RAG package, Mlflow logged model as URI, Using FastAPI for request response.. with Using FastAPI seems less latency in response and less time required.
 Please see the results below

 ![image](https://github.com/user-attachments/assets/d81298bb-a261-4ef6-8c29-8a2b15f0726d)